 Seneca Park Zoo is home to a female and male rock hyrax.
-The pair can be found in the Main Building across from the ring-tailed lemurs until the Animals of the Savanna building opens this summer.
 The female rock hyrax is from the Bronx Zoo while the male came from the Brookfield Zoo in Chicago.
+The pair reside inside of the Animals of the Savanna building.

 International Union for the Conservation of Nature (IUCN) Red List status: Least concern due to its wide distribution, the wide range of habitats it is supported by, presumed large populations, and occurrence in a large number of big protected areas.